Actindo-AG/Documentation/FiegeIntegration/UserInterface/01_Connections.md

 ![Create connection](../../Assets/Screenshots/Fulfillment/Settings/Connections/CreateConnection.png "[Create connection]")

 - ![Back](../../Assets/Icons/Back02.png "[Back]") (Back)
-    Click this button to close the *Create connection* view and return to the list of connections.
+    Click this button to close the *Create connection* view and return to the connection list.
 All changes are rejected.

 - *Name*
     Enter a connection name.